-The storage and processing of wood chips, hogged material, fines, compost, mulch and raw products in association with yard waste and recycling facilities located within Houston city limits shall be in accordance with the Houston Fire Code and this standard.
+The provisions of this standard shall apply to all storage and processing of wood chips, hogged material, fines, compost, mulch and raw products in association with yard waste, and recycling facilities located within Houston city limits.

-This standard shall provide guidelines for raw wood waste processors and recyclers and their operations.
-Wood chipping, hogging, composting and mulching operations and storage create a significant fire hazard and are rated as a very high hazard with a 'Heat of Output' Btu per pound of product.
+The purpose of this standard is to provide guidelines for raw wood waste processors and recyclers and their operations.
+Wood shipping, hogging, composting, mulching, and storage of such materials, create a significant fire hazard and are rated as a very high hazard with a "Heat of Output" Btu per pound of product.

-While generally more difficult to ignite than usual Class A combustibles such as paper and cardboard, after being ignited the spread of fire and smoke can be rapid and deep-seated.
-The larger the storage of raw wood products, the greater the fire hazard and the more difficult a fire is to control.
-Wood waste processors and recyclers and their operations shall comply with this standard.
+While generally more difficult to ignite than usual Class A combustibles (such as paper and cardboard), after being ignited the spread of fire and smoke can be rapid and deep-seated.
+The larger the storage of raw wood products, the greater the fire hazard and the more difficult the fire is to control.
+Wood waste processors, recyclers, and their operations shall comply with this standard and the Houston Fire Code.